How to use GTMetrix to Test a Website’s Speed – Effectively!

 PageSpeed and YSlow offer two slightly different methodologies of gauging how a website’s structure and mechanics impact its speed.
-The results of these contain their own recommendations for making things faster — such as caching, adding expires headers, minifying assets, enabling gzip compression and the like.
+The results of these contain their own recommendations for making things faster, such as caching, adding expires headers, minifying assets, enabling gzip compression and the like.

-A key point to note: Don’t chase percentage scores.
-These can be misleading and don’t necessarily take into account absolutely everything that’s important, like the overall size in megabytes of the page (which, incidentally, is often highly influenced by poorly optimized images).
+Once again: Don’t chase percentage scores.
+These can be misleading and don’t necessarily take into account absolutely everything that’s important, such as the overall size in megabytes of the page (which, incidentally, is often highly influenced by poorly optimized images).

 Each asset on your site needs to be looked up, transferred and displayed.
-Each bar in the waterfall shows all the steps involved for each asset and how long they took.
+Each bar in the waterfall shows all of the steps involved for each asset and how long they took.

 The steps that each asset can go through are as follows, with a little explanation added: